-The Educational Master Plan delivers two primary outputs: operational goals and an implementation plan.
-The operational goals focus on "what" the College will do and "how" (i.e., operational goals, objectives, key actions) while the Biannual Implementation Plan, which is guided by Institution-Set Goals (illustrated in Table 2), identifies the actions, outcomes, responsibility assignments, and key performance indicators needed to execute the Educational Master Plan.
-Specifically, as per the CCCCO Vision for Success, the College set the 2016-17 actual outcomes as the baseline for setting our stretch-goals, then utilized this same baseline to set its Institution-Set Standards.
+The Educational Master Plan 2020-2025 delivers two primary outputs: operational goals and an implementation plan.
+The operational goals focus on "what" the College will do and "how" (i.e., operational goals, objectives, key actions), while the Biennial Implementation Plan - which is guided by Institution-Set Standards (illustrated in Table 2) - identifies the actions, outcomes, responsibility assignments, and key performance indicators needed to execute the Educational Master Plan.
+Specifically, as per the CCCCO Vision for Success, the College set the 2016-17 actual outcomes as the baseline for setting its stretch-goals, then utilized this same baseline to set its Institution-Set Standards.
 For degrees and certificates awarded, the stretch-goal was set at 20% above the Institution-Set Standards.